11.0 Post-Season Playoffs, Playdowns and Championships, Structure, ALLIANCE Manual of Operations (Minor Hockey Alliance of Ontario)

 11.4 Tournaments During Playdown and Playoff Competition:

 NOTE: In any ALLIANCE Playdown series where BOTH teams attend a tournament during the series, the length of the series will be reduced in order to adhere to the predetermined series deadline.
-This policy will also be applied to any series that is affected by delays caused by High School Hockey, school exams or any other non- ALLIANCE activities.
+This policy will also be applied to any series that is affected by delays caused by High School Hockey, school exams or any other non-ALLIANCE activities.
 These restrictions would apply mainly to teams qualifying for OHF Championships.

 11.5 Neutral Referees:

-.1 During ALLIANCE Hockey Playdow Finals Championship Series Referees will be assigned out of the ALLIANCE Hockey office.
+.1 During ALLIANCE Hockey Playdow Finals Championship Series, Referees will be assigned out of the ALLIANCE Hockey office.
 Zone Coordinators will present their best Officials based on supervisions over the course of the season and those Officials will be assigned by the ALLIANCE Hockey Office.
-This procedure will be used for Representative AAA and Seeded Hockey.
+This procedure will be used for Representative AAA and Seeded AA/A Hockey.

 .2 In emergency situations where neutral Referees are required for a game, members of the ALLIANCE Hockey Referee Program Development staff (Referee Supervisors and Instructors), are to be considered neutral.